What Is The Business Case for Infographics?

 Nobody wants to be bored with dull and complex statistics and information.
 And, keeping in mind the tiny attention span of people these days (now less than that of a goldfish, apparently), you really need to put your marketing hat on to get any message across.
 You need to ‘jazz it up’.
 Heard the saying, ‘a picture is worth a thousand words’?

-By re-creating and re-organising typically dry data into visually compelling formats, infographics take the “show, don’t tell” technique into a whole new level of modernised communication.
+By re-creating and re-organizing typically dry data into visually compelling formats, infographics take the “show, don’t tell” technique into a whole new level of modernized communication.
 And let me tell you, infographics aren’t just for the tweens on social media.
 Infographics mean business.
 Don’t believe me?

 Here Are 12 Solid Reasons Why Infographics Should Be a Part of Your Business Communication Strategy:

 1. Infographics stand out and attract your audience.

 Presented with supporting graphics, the information within infographics is more noticeable and more compelling for your audience.
 Humans, after all, are visual creatures.
 People need the ‘optic nerve’ activated in order to process the information that floods into one’s mind, and more than 90% of that is visual information.
 Hence, infographics are likely to immediately attract and capture your audience’s attention.
 Try throwing the same information in report-form at your audience and see if they take it as well.

 2. Infographics simplify and help your audience understand complex information

 If you can’t explain it simply, you don’t understand it well enough.